llewelyn-williams/adventurers-driving-licence/README.md

 Three main content areas can provide the functions required.
 1. The game area, where images and text are displayed along with interactive elements and access to menus
 2. A menu area where settings can be accessed
 3. A credits area, where attribution can be provided from within the game itself.
+(Through development this area came tobe the Licences Collection area instead.)

 ### Skeleton